zainabmelh/guide-articles/articles/Certificates/use-the-bootstrap-grid-to-put-elements-side-by-side/index.md

 ---
-title: "Use the Bootstrap Grid to Put Elements Side By Side"
+title: Use the Bootstrap Grid To Put Elements Side By Side
-parent: "certificates-guide"
 ---
 Bootstrap uses a responsive grid system that makes it easier to put elements into rows and tell each element's relative width.

 <div class="lightbox-wrapper">[![Bootstrap 12 column grid layout](https://www.evernote.com/shard/s116/sh/f0944d97-08b8-4615-8273-a327bf41fb05/de1a3acbceef89ae/deep/0/)